backarrowmecha/Analysis-of-Indoor-Wi-Fi-Propagation/README.md

 <div align="center">Figure 1 - NetSpot raw data</div>

 <div align="justify">
 For the smartphone measurements, three apps were used to measure the signal strength: WiFiman, WiFi Monitor, G-MoN.
 All the measurements were carried out with WiFiman, the other two were used to verify the accuracy of the results.
 None of these apps allowed the export of data that could be used further, so all measurements for the smartphone were done manually, every five seconds one value was written down in a CSV file in Excel, for the course of 15 minutes.
 Each measurement point has a separate file corresponding to the device on which it was measured.

-After all the measurements were made, the floorplan (figure 4) was sketched using Paint in order to visualize the signal level in various points.
+After all the measurements were made, the floorplan was sketched using Paint in order to visualize the signal level in various points.
 The black lines mark the walls of the house, except for the discontinued lines, which mark the arbitrary outside area which was used for data extraction.
 The green dot represents the position of the router, the red dots represent all the measurement points, and the blue dot will act as a button in the MATLAB simulation.
 </div>

 <p align="center">